 High School

 Technology demands more from the collision repairer than it did 10 years ago.
 In addition to automotive and shop classes, high school students should take mathematics, English, and computer classes.
 Adjustments and repairs to many car components require numerous computations, for which good mathematics skills are essential.
 Reading comprehension skills will help a collision repairer understand complex repair manuals and trade journals that detail new technology.
 Oral communication skills are also important to help customers understand their options.
 In addition, computers are common in most collision repair shops.
-They keep track of customer histories and parts and often detail repair procedures.
+They are used to keep track of customer histories and parts and often detail repair procedures.
 Use of computers in repair shops will only increase in the future, so students will benefit from a basic knowledge of them.

 - Advanced Manufacturing Engineers